GateNLP/corpusconversion-conll2003/README.md

 annotations (the original scripts are meant to be used with a CD mounted at some specific mount point) and the conversion from CoNLL format to GATE finf.

-This will use the updated 2006 annotations for german
+This will use the updated 2006 annotations for German!

 The script prepare.sh expects three parameters for the  locations of the following files First parameter for directory of